sciences-re/website/_pages/ropa.md

 - **Legal Basis:** Contractual necessity
 - **Purposes of the processing:** Provide access to the services
 - **Transfers of data to a country outside the European Union or to an organisation:** Yes, through federation
-- **Recipients:** Sciences.Re, Hetzner Online GmbH, Fediverse peers of the recipients
+- **Recipients:** Sciences·Re, Hetzner Online GmbH, Fediverse peers of the recipients
 - **Visibility:** Limited: Only visible to the choosed recipients
 - **Preservation Format and Length:**
     - Until the end of the contract, in active databases